 ***PLEASE NOTE: THE GRADUATE STUDENT ASSOCIATION OFFICE IS CLOSED DUE TO CAMPUS COVID-19 PRECAUTIONS.
-MORE INFORMATION REGARDING THE STATUS OF THE GRAD PEER SUPPORT PROGRAM WILL APPEAR IN SEPTEMBER.
+MORE INFORMATION REGARDING THE STATUS OF THE GRAD PEER SUPPORT PROGRAM WILL APPEAR IN THE NEAR FUTURE.
 IN THE MEANTIME, PLEASE CONSULT THE MENTAL HEALTH RESOURCES BELOW.***

 Health and Counselling Services

 The Graduate Peer Support Program does not provide professional counselling.
 If you would like to make an appointment with a counsellor, please contact Health and Counselling Services.
 For information on Residence counselling, click here.